-People who are emotionally healthy are in control of their thoughts, feelings and behaviours.
-They are able to cope with life changes, and more importantly, they maintain a good perspective when battling through problems and bounce back in due time.
-Do you know that our emotional health is an important part of our overall health?
-When you are stressed, anxious or upset, your body can be negatively affected as well.
+People that are emotionally healthy have control of their thoughts, feelings, and behaviors.
+They are able to face changes in life; and more importantly, they maintain a good perspective when battling through problems and bounce back in due time.
+Do you know that our emotional health is an important part of our general health?
+When you are stressed, anxious, or bothered, your body can seem affected.

-- Understand and show empathy towards the emotional changes they suffer during puberty: The transition from childhood to adult life is a stage of profound changes.
-The emotional bases of this transition develops during early childhood.
-Parents should accompany their children in this stage, providing them with confidence, establishing limits, and fostering an environment of mutual respect.
+Understand and show empathy throughout the emotional rollercoaster that children experience during puberty: The transition of a girl to an adult is a stage of drastic changes.
+The basis of the emotions in this stage develop during early childhood.
+Parents should accompany their children through this stage, giving them confidence, establishing limits, and promoting an environment of mutual respect.

-Pau and Marc Gasol, through the Gasol Foundation, promote that boys, girls, youth, and their families to internalize the importance of the emotional well-being of the entire family.
-Including such practices in their daily routines can guarantee an optimal state of health in the present and the future.
+Pau and Marc Gasol, through the Gasol Foundation, promote that boys, girls, youth, and their families internalize the importance of emotional well-being throughout the family and include it in their daily routines in order to guarantee an optimal state of health in the present and the future.